seedubjay/seedubjay.github.io/you-are-being-watched.md

 </div>
 </figure>

-<p>It's worth noting though that this A/B test differs quite a lot from a real-world test...
+<p>It's worth noting that this A/B test does differ quite a lot from a real-world test.
 Unlike a real A/B test, it tracks a completely meaningless metric to keep all of your personal information on your device.</p>

 <p>It’s also usually recommended you don’t tell your subjects what’s happening mid-experiment... obviously.</p>
 </div>